-The extension and compression of the spring is referred to as suspension travel.
+The extension and compression of the spring are referred to as suspension travel.
+Also commonly refered to as wheel flex.
 The rebound of the spring is caused by vertical forces due to irregularities in the road surface.

-When you fit a bigger tire inside the Ranger Wheel arch without a suspension upgrade or a body lift to accommodate the additional size, you risk the wheels scrubbing at full travel.
-Fitting bigger tires does not decrease travel.
+When you fit bigger tires inside the Ford Ranger wheel arch without a suspension upgrade or a body lift to accommodate the additional size, you risk the wheels scrubbing at full articulation.
+Fitting bigger tires does not neccesarily decrease travel.